-If you’re a health professional on the frontline, you’ll likely be working very long hours over the coming weeks and months as we support the nation to fight COVID-19.
+If you’re a health professional, you’ll likely be working very long hours.
 It’s important that you eat for energy prior to and during every shift.
 Here are five things you can do to eat for energy.

 - Balance your diet